Kinism: Doctrinal beliefs

-Influential Works
+Influential works

-Joel LeFevre, successor to Samuel T. Francis as editor of The Citizens Informer, the publication of the white nationalist Council of Conservative Citizens, endorsed kinism and said "[V]ery simply, without some level of discrimination, no nation… can permanently exist at all."
+Joel LeFevre, successor to Samuel T. Francis as editor of The Citizens Informer, the publication of the white nationalist Council of Conservative Citizens, endorsed kinism and said "[V]ery simply, without some level of discrimination, no nation... can permanently exist at all."

 Kinists often cite Robert Lewis Dabney and Rousas John Rushdoony.
-Rushdoony's son, Mark Rushdoony, argues this is a misinterpretation of his father's beliefs, who engaged in direct ministry with minorities and wed interracial couples — neither consistent with Kinist ideological beliefs.
+Rushdoony's son, Mark Rushdoony, argues this is a misinterpretation of his father's beliefs, who engaged in direct ministry with minorities and wed interracial couples—neither consistent with Kinist ideological beliefs.

 Criticisms

 The Southern Poverty Law Center has called kinism "a new strain of racial separatism that wants America to be broken up into racial mini-states."

 In 2019, a synod of the Christian Reformed Church in North America formally condemned kinism and declared it a heresy.
-This was in response to a kinist pastor who has since then left the denomination.
+This was in response to a kinist pastor who has since left the denomination.